 Follow the on-screen instructions to run the troubleshooter.

 Method 2: Disable Third-Party Antivirus

-If you are using third-party antivirus on your PC then this could be the culprit for the error 0x8007064.
+If you are using third-party antivirus on your PC, then this could be the culprit for the error 0x8007064.
 So try disabling the third-party antivirus.
-You can temporarily uninstall the antivirus (in case of disabling not working) and then check if the issue is fixed.
-If this method doesn’t help you then you should follow the next method.
+You can temporarily uninstall the antivirus (in case disabling is not working) and check if the issue is fixed.
+If this method doesn’t help you, you should follow the next process.